Matsushima

 Matsushima Fish Market

-Here, Chika enjoyed grilled oyster skewers and overcame her aversion to food.
+Here, Chika enjoys grilled oyster skewers and overcomes her prejudice against food.
+Incidentally, I love oysters .

 Google Map – (Matsushima Fish Market)